 New England Revolution

-As General Manager, Burns leads all aspects of the club’s soccer operations, which includes oversight of the coaching staff, player acquisitions and scouting, in addition to continuing his oversight of the youth development program and the team’s day-to-day operations and management.
+As General Manager, Burns leads all aspects of the club’s soccer operations, which includes oversight of the coaching staff, player acquisitions and scouting, the youth development program, and the team’s day-to-day operations and management.
 He has also been instrumental in the development of the new Revolution Training Center in Foxborough, set to open in 2019 as the home of the Revolution first team and Academy.
 The $35-million project places the Revolution’s facilities among the best in all of Major League Soccer and includes a state-of-the-art headquarters and four new professional-grade fields.

-A true New England soccer legend, Burns was born and raised in nearby Marlborough, and was the Massachusetts High School Player of the Year in 1987 following his senior season at Marlborough High School.
-After a standout career at Hartwick College (1988-91), Burns became a regular for the U.S. National Team, earning 75 caps and starting two games for the U.S. in the 1998 FIFA World Cup.
+A mainstay in New England soccer circles, Burns was born and raised in nearby Marlborough, Mass., and was named Massachusetts High School Player of the Year in 1987.
+After a standout career at Hartwick College (1988-91), Burns became a regular for the U.S. Men’s National Team, earning 75 caps including two starts for the USMNT in the 1998 FIFA World Cup.
 He was also a member of the 1994 U.S. World Cup squad.

-Burns was allocated to the Revolution in 1995 at the inception of MLS and he played for – and captained – New England from 1996 to 2000, before finishing his playing career with the San Jose Earthquakes (2000) and the Kansas City Wizards (2001-02).
-Overall, he made 169 appearances, scoring three goals and adding 21 assists.
+The Massachusetts native was allocated to the Revolution in 1995 at the inception of MLS and played for – and captained – New England from 1996 to 2000, before finishing his playing career with the San Jose Earthquakes (2000) and the Kansas City Wizards (2001-02).
+Overall, he made 169 appearances, scored three goals, and totaled 21 assists.
 Burns also played for Viborg in the Super League in Denmark in 1995 before joining MLS.

 In addition to his day-to-day duties with the Revolution, Burns represents New England at the league level as the club’s Chief Soccer Officer, and serves on the MLS Combine Committee.
-Prior to returning to the Revolution in a management capacity, Burns served on the MLS Disciplinary Committee, and was also a member of U.S. Soccer’s Board of Directors and the U.S. Soccer Athlete Counsel.
+Prior to returning to the Revolution in a management capacity, Burns served on the MLS Disciplinary Committee and was also a member of U.S. Soccer’s Board of Directors and the U.S. Soccer Athlete Counsel.

-Burns lives in the suburbs west of Boston with his wife, Jen, and their three children: Kayla (14), Trevor (12) and Garrett (8).
-Burns graduated from Hartwick in January 1993 with a degree in business management after taking a the spring semester off as a senior to prepare for the 1992 Olympics
+Burns lives in the suburbs west of Boston with his wife, Jen, and has three children: Kayla, Trevor, and Garrett.
+He graduated from Hartwick in January 1993 with a degree in business management after taking the spring semester of his senior year off to prepare for the 1992 Olympics.